idaang267/FEniCS/Phase_Field_Fracture/Geo/ReadMeGeo.txt

 2DRectangle.geo
   Only four points defined
 2DShearTest3Ref.geo
-  Full shear test for plane stress
+  Full shear test for plane stress for phase field formulations Contains three sections where the middle section is refined in a regularized manner 2DShearTestRefDis.geo
+  Full discrete shear test for plane problems
-  Contains three sections where the middle section is refined in a regularized manner 2DShearTestHalf.geo
+  Contains three main sections where the middle section is refined Middle section consists of four planes 2DShearTestHalf.geo
   Half shear test for plane stress
   Has no refined section